-Being around people with conservation in mind means a lot.
+It means a lot for me to be around people who has ingrained interest in conservation.
 One, I don’t feel like the only one that cares.
 Two, you see a lot of odd behaviours- like collecting seeds from trees and storing in unexpected places- like a fridge!

 So I was cleaning this fridge, and I found this bag full of ……something, germinating in fridge temperature.
 Whomever collected these had a good plan for them so he placed in fridge ‘for the time being,’ and he left the property soon after; that’s at least 8 months ago.
 Nobody wanted to throw these away until I got hold of the bag.
 I was fully intending to place them in rubbish as soon as I checked with everyone; once I ensured those were not a part of somebody’s on-going project.

 This bag full of ‘germinating something’ turned out to be baby oak trees,

 “oh! those acorns what name collected at such and such time!” and nobody claimed them.
 So I took them home and planted them in soil.
 I suddenly had 10 pots of very sad looking young trees, which looked indeed quite lifeless.

 Now that I separated the jumble into pots, plants looked bare, dry and weak; I took pictures of them but I felt like they were not supposed to leave the scene.
 That was back on the 14th of June, beginning of the winter in Southern Hemisphere.

 Well, I left the pots in shade for a little while then moved them by the window, where filtered sun was available during the day.
 I watered them.
 I cut a few tips of the plant were I could tell were certainly dead, but I left the rest be.
 I was not very hopeful, and I was only giving them one last chance before throwing them in rubbish.
 ‘A couple of weeks’, I thought.
 But I left them longer since they were not noisy- they didn’t bother me for taking up a mere square meter of my apartment.